-PCOS is a condition that causes an imbalance of reproductive hormones.
+PCOS is a condition that is caused by imbalance of reproductive hormones.
 It affects one in 10 women of childbearing age and includes symptoms like:

 - Irregular periods or no periods at all